madedotcom/riemann_workshop/docs/04-filtering-metrics.md

 Reload the riemann config and use the python container to send a metric with the service "myservice".

-To filter out the NaN metrics, we need to use the `where*` function - this takes a function rather than a confition.
+To filter out the NaN metrics, we need to use the `where*` function - this takes a function rather than a condition.
 There is a function named "is-not-nan?" in the file riemann/src/made/util.clj that we can use as a filter.

 '''
 (streams